a-b-street/abstreet/docs/articles/rust/article.md

 - `analyze_code`: a static analysis attempt to construct a call-graph using `syn`
-- `debug_initialmap`: tool to debug intermediate form of maps, useful for intersection merging
 - `halloween`: a toy to render maps in a "creepy" way
 - `playground_gui`: interactive debugging of basic geometric algorithms
 - `synthetic`: GUI for creating and editing "synthetic" maps from scratch